jaap3/sourcebuilder/README.rst

 Decrease the current indentation level.
 Should only be used if the indent context manager is not used.

+Raises a ``DedentException`` if decreasing indentation level is not possible.

 ``truncate(self)``
 ******************
 Discard generated source and memory buffer and resets the indent level.